“Women on the move". Migrant spaces of political negotiation between West Berlin and Turkey (1961-1990)”

 May 2020

-The project is part of the collaborative Leibniz-project "The Historicity of Democracy in the Arab and Muslim Worlds"
+Part of the collaborative Leibniz-project "The Historicity of Democracy in the Arab and Muslim Worlds".

 Project leader at ZZF: Prof. Dr. Frank Bösch